 “What am I doing wrong?” you may ask yourself.

-We’ve all been there.
+I feel you.
+I’ve been there too — at the rock bottom of a job search.
 Submitting applications on a daily basis and hopelessly waiting for a response.
-You might feel like there’s no light at the end of this job-hunting tunnel.
+It can feel like there’s no light at the end of this job-hunting tunnel.

-But perhaps, like many others, you’ve just been making a couple of simple mistakes all along.
+Is it just bad luck?
+Probably not.
+Perhaps, like many others (including myself), you’ve been making a couple of simple mistakes all along.

-When applying for a position in a large company, you’ll be competing with hundereds of applicants.
-Ultimately, most will be offered no job interviews.
+When applying for a position in a large company, you’ll be competing with hundreds of applicants.

 The question is, how to get your application past the robots, straight into the hands of your hiring manager?

 - ATS will reject most resumes with illegible formatting.
 Avoid using exotic fonts and don’t overload your resume with logos, pictures, charts, and unnecessary sections.